Muskrat and Nutria

 In 2002, a partnership of federal, state, and private organizations began a pilot project to eradicate the nutria.
 With the help of professional wildlife specialists, a systematic trapping and hunting program essentially eliminated the species from Blackwater NWR by 2006.
 The same techniques are being used today, with the goal of eradicating nutria populations across the Delmarva peninsula by 2014.

 Location.
 38° 26.25′ N, 76° 5.55′ W. Marker is in Cambridge, Maryland, in Dorchester County.
 Marker is on Observation Acess Road.
-Touch for map.
 The marker is one of three located in the kiosk.
 It is the one on the far right.
+Touch for map.
 Marker is in this post office area: Cambridge MD 21613, United States of America.
+Touch for directions.

 Categories. • Animals • Environment •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 24, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 229 times since then.
+This page has been viewed 251 times since then and 3 times this year.
 Photos: 1, 2. submitted on November 24, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.